-However, the fact is that you’re probably already sending your most personal information over the internet regularly and with very little security risk.
+However, the fact is that you’re probably already sending your most personal information over the internet regularly and with a very little security risk.

 Do you use a banking app for your personal finances?
 Or, do you log on to your banking website, to pay bills or transfer money among your accounts?
 If so, some of your most sensitive data is already traveling over the internet regularly.

-You’re probably already sending your most personal information over the internet regularly and with very little security risk.
+You’re probably already sending your most personal information over the internet regularly and with a very little security risk.

 With this in mind, we invite you to consider using modern cloud-based software for your local business.
 Besides the enhanced security, cloud-based software has many other powerful features.
 For example, it can integrate with other specialized cloud-based programs that come together to create a comprehensive software solution for your small business.
 And as a business owner, you can get real-time data from all your locations and from each individual register.